retnrernet/ship-it-to-heroku/readme.md

 [![Dependency Status](https://david-dm.org/brh55/ship-it-to-heroku.svg)](https://david-dm.org/brh55/ship-it-to-heroku)
 ![Bloody Fast](https://img.shields.io/badge/bloody-fast-EC5355.svg)

 Deploy your static website to Heroku in less than a minute.
 It's that simple.
-Great for demoing or show casing your work.
+What an awesome way to demo a live site or showcasing some work!

 ## Requirements